 work on an individual basis.
 APPLY NOW Download the application form, fill in your details then email to firstname.lastname@example.org

-attaching 5 high definition images of recent work you have available that has not been exhibited elsewhere.
+attaching 5 high definition jpegs of recent work you have available that has not been exhibited elsewhere.
+Do not submit links to Google Drive/Google Documents as your application will be discarded.

 Frequently Asked Questions